lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 We also borrow the following algorithms from {{RFC9180}}, which deal with encoding and decoding of KEM public key values.

-   *  `SerializePublicKey(pk) -> bytes`: Produce a fixed-length byte string encoding the public key pk.
+   *  `SerializePublicKey(pk) -> bytes`: Produce a byte string encoding the public key pk.

-   *  `DeserializePublicKey(bytes) -> pk`: Parse a fixed-length byte string to recover a public key pk.
+   *  `DeserializePublicKey(bytes) -> pk`: Parse a byte string to recover a public key pk.
 This function can fail if the input byte string is malformed.

 We define the following algorithms which are used to serialize and deseralize the CompositeCiphertextValue

-   *  `SerializeCiphertextValue(CompositeCiphertextValue) -> bytes`: Produce a fixed-length byte string encoding the CompositeCiphertextValue.
+   *  `SerializeCiphertextValue(CompositeCiphertextValue) -> bytes`: Produce a byte string encoding the CompositeCiphertextValue.

-   *  `DeserializeCipherTextValue(bytes) -> pk`: Parse a fixed-length byte string to recover a CompositeCiphertextValue.
+   *  `DeserializeCipherTextValue(bytes) -> pk`: Parse a byte string to recover a CompositeCiphertextValue.
 This function can fail if the input byte string is malformed.

 The KEM interface defined above differs from both traditional key transport mechanism (for example for use with KeyTransRecipientInfo defined in {{RFC5652}}), and key agreement (for example for use with KeyAgreeRecipientInfo defined in {{RFC5652}}).